BaisanhurSaparau/BaisanhurSaparau/README.md

 - 🚀 Passionate about building beautiful and functional user interfaces.
 - 💡 Open to collaboration and excited about new and interesting projects.

-## My Projects

-- [Project Name 1](link to repository): Brief description of the project (e.g., "Landing page for a company with a responsive design").
-- [Project Name 2](link to repository): Brief description of the project (e.g., "Task-tracking SPA application").
-- [Project Name 3](link to repository): Brief description of the project (e.g., "E-commerce site with search and filtering features").

-## My Future Goals

-- 🌱 Continue developing as a front-end developer.
-- 📚 Learn TypeScript and deepen my knowledge of React.js.
-- 💼 Start working on large-scale, high-load projects.
-- 🛠 Explore back-end development for full-stack capabilities.

 ## Contact Me

 - 📧 Email: [saparovbais7@gmail.com](mailto:saparovbais7@gmail.com)